twbs/bootstrap/docs/4.0/utilities/borders.md

 ## Border

-Add classes to an element to remove all borders or some borders.
+Add classes to an element to add or remove all borders or some borders.

 <div class="bd-example-border-utils">
 {% example html %}